MisterPhilip/omnibug/CONTRIBUTING.md

 From there, select "[Debug Add-ons](about:debugging#addons)", and then select "Load Temporary Add-on" and point to the `/platform/firefox/manifest.json` file.
 Learn more at [Mozilla's docs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).

+##### Edge
+To install the local version in Edge, go to the [edge://extensions/](Extensions) settings, then be sure "Developer Mode" is checked.
+Once developer mode is enabled, select "Load unpacked extension..." and point to the `/platform/chromium/manifest.json` file.
+Learn more at [Microsoft's docs](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/).

 ### Coding Styles

-Honestly, our code style is kind of all over the place!
-It's something that will eventually be cleaned up, but here are some basic guidelines:
+We use [ESLint](https://eslint.org/) to ensure a consistent code style.
+Here are some basic guidelines though:

 * Since we only support the latest few versions of Chrome and Firefox, we can safely use most of the ES6 features.
 Please consider using these instead of outdated methods, as the ES6 version will provider a cleaner and faster code base.
 * Use 4 spaces for 1 tab
 * Any function, method, or class should have be declared on a it's own line
-  * Opening / closing brackets should be on it's own line, lining up with the name.
   * A [JSDoc comment](http://usejsdoc.org/) should be included for each function, method, or class
-* Use double quotes where possible
+* Use double quotes or template syntax (backticks) where possible
 * if / else statements should (_always_) have opening & closing brackets inline
+* Run `yarn run lint` to view issues, and `yarn run lint:fix` to fix them.
+When you build, ESLint will run in the background and fail the build if there are errors

 ### Adding a Provider

 A provider is simply a marketing technology that exists in Omnibug.
-This could be a tool for analytics , re-marketing, UX-testing, etc. You can find a full list of providers in [our source code](https://github.com/MisterPhilip/omnibug/tree/master/src/providers).
+This could be a tool for analytics, re-marketing, UX-testing, etc. You can find a full list of providers in [our source code](https://github.com/MisterPhilip/omnibug/tree/master/src/providers).
 It is recommended to review a few existing providers to understand how providers can be setup.